SpacRobertFlorian/Epidemicrelief/README.md

 ## Requirements

 * Java 11
-* Gradle
 * MySql database

-### Java and Gradle installation
+### Java installation

-To install Java and Gradle, on Windows OS you can use Chocolatey package manager to install: https://chocolatey.org
+To install Java, on Windows OS you can use Chocolatey package manager to install: https://chocolatey.org

     choco install adoptopenjdk11

-    choco install gradle

 ## IDE